d2l-ai/d2l-en/chapter_introduction/index.md

-  This has led to significant progress in computers achieving superhuman performance on tasks like Go, Atari games, Starcraft, and in physics simulations (e.g., using MuJoCo), Where envirnment simulators are available.
+  This has led to significant progress in computers achieving superhuman performance on tasks like Go, Atari games, Starcraft, and in physics simulations (e.g., using MuJoCo), Where environment simulators are available.
   See, e.g., :citet:`Silver.Huang.Maddison.ea.2016` for a description
   of how to achieve this in AlphaGo.
 In a nutshell, reinforcement learning works best